George Lindsey: Star Trek, cast as Spock

-Mayberry R.F.D., other acting work
+Mayberry R.F.D., and other acting work

-After Griffith left his television show, CBS retooled it as Mayberry R.F.D. and Lindsey played the same character until CBS cancelled the program in 1971.
+After Andy Griffith left his television show, CBS retooled it as Mayberry R.F.D. and Lindsey continued to play Goober Pyle until CBS cancelled the program in 1971.

-In 1972, Lindsey portrayed Charlie, one of a pair of highwaymen in the Gunsmoke episode "Blind Man's Bluff," and an escaped convict, "The Dove," in an episode of The Rifleman.
-Disney used his talents in a few projects, both as comedy support in features (Snowball Express) and voiceovers for a few of their animated characters.
+In 1972, Lindsey portrayed Charlie, one of a pair of highwaymen in the Gunsmoke episode "Blind Man's Bluff", and an escaped convict, "The Dove", in an episode of The Rifleman.
+Disney used his talents in a few projects, both as comedy support in features (Snowball Express, Treasure of Matecumbe) and voiceovers for a few of their animated characters.
 Three Disney animated features that presented the voice of Lindsey were The Aristocats (1970), Robin Hood (1973) and The Rescuers (1977).

-He appeared in the 1967 Gunsmoke episode "Mad Dog" as one of the Watson Brothers.
+Lindsey appeared in the 1967 Gunsmoke episode "Mad Dog" as one of the Watson Brothers.

-In 1978, Lindsey guest starred on M*A*S*H as Roy Dupree, a wild but capable Southern surgeon.
+In 1978, Lindsey was a stand-out guest star on M*A*S*H as Roy Dupree, a wildly obnoxious, but capable Southern surgeon.
 In 1997 Lindsey played himself in an episode of NewsRadio.